jsivportfolio/Git/GitBash/GitBash.md

 - `pwd`: tells entire path and current directory
 - `rm -r <directorty/>`: removes directory
 - `ls -a`: gives list of all folders in current directory (even hidden files)
+- `git rm --cached -r .`: removes everything from the staging area